 Can I change my volunteer shift if my availability changes?

 Yes!
-You may continue to adjust your volunteer schedule until May 20th, when the schedule will lock.
-Please login to the registration site and add shifts to or delete shifts from your schedule.
+You may continue to adjust your volunteer schedule until April 26, when the schedule will lock.
+Please login to the registration site to add shifts to or delete shifts from your schedule.

 Can you reserve my shift in the same place I have volunteered previously?
 What does the waitlist mean?

 Unfortunately, we are unable to reserve shifts.
 You are welcome to continue checking our registration site for available opportunities as volunteers continue to adjust their schedules through the registration close.
 Volunteers on the waitlist will be asked to make a final selection for any open shift before the schedule lock.
 For some roles, extra volunteers have been requested to avoid shortages in the event of no-shows.
 In the event that all volunteers report, we may request that some volunteers form a “float team” to provide additional support where you are most needed.
 Sample roles may include assisting with glassware, removing used dishware, or beverage support.
 Please be flexible and help us to make the Festival a pleasant experience for all guests and volunteers.
 There’s plenty for everyone to do!